nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-It's okay to totally specialize templates in std, but it's not okay to add new templates (or classes or functions or anything else) to std.
+In general, overloading function templates is fine, but `std` is a special namespace, and the rules governing it are special, too. **<font color='red'>It's okay to totally specialize templates in `std`, but it's not okay to add new templates (or classes or functions or anything else) to `std`.</font>**

+Programs that cross this line will almost certainly compile and run, but their behavior is undefined.
+If you want your software to have predictable behavior, you'll not add new things to `std`.

+### 25.3 Don't declare the `swap` to be a specialization or overloading of `std::swap`
-What we should do is to declare a non-member swap that calls the member swap, we just don't declare the non-member to be a specialization or overloading of std::swap:
+We still need a way to let other people call `swap` and get our more efficient template-specific version.
+The answer is simple.
+We still declare a non-member `swap` that calls the member `swap`, we just don't declare the non-member to be a specialization or overloading of `std::swap`.

+For example, if all our `Widget`-related functionality is in the namespace `WidgetStuff`, it would look like this:

 ```c++
 namespace WidgetStuff {